tigattack/ansible-role-mergerfs/README.md

 ### `mergerfs_mounts`

 MergerFS mountpoints to create.
-For example:
+The path will be actively mounted and configured in `fstab` by default.

+Example:

 ```yml
 mergerfs_mounts: